 We use a third party, WordPress.com, to manage the website.
 Hosting is done by Automattic Inc. We use a standard third-party WordPress service to collect anonymous information about the number of visitors and visitor behaviour patterns; this information does not identify individuals.
 For information about how WordPress processes data, please see Automattic’s privacy notice.

 We try to avoid using cookies.
 At the time this privacy notice was written no Cookies were being used.

 If you use, or want to use, our services

 We store personal data that allows us to provide our services and respond to requests for information about our services.
 This includes, but is not limited to, name, email address, postal address and telephone number.

 If you are a client we keep your details for a period of 5 years after the contract ends.
-If you make an enquiry about our services, or provide us with your personal details, we keep your details for one year after the date of the last correspondence/meeting.
+If you make an enquiry about our services, or provide us with your personal details, we keep your details for two years after the date of the last correspondence/meeting.
 We do not issue newsletters or do mass mailings.

 We process personal data of clients to deliver for services to meet Contractual obligations, and under Legitimate interest to answer any questions about work done after a contract has ended.
 We process personal data to respond to requests about our services and provide quotes on the basis of Legitimate Interest.

 We store personal data that allow us to contact and pay you.
 This includes, but is not limited to, name, email address, postal address, telephone number and bank account details.

 We do not share this personal data.
 We keep supplier details for 10 years.
-We process personal data to meet Contractual obligations, and under Legitimate interest answer any questions about work done when you are no longer a supplier.
+We process personal data to meet Contractual obligations, and under Legitimate interest to answer any questions about work done when you are no longer a supplier.